-Note that Modelsim provides several windowpanes.
-The most important is the Transcript pane - this is where you enter commands to drive the simulator.
+Note that Modelsim provides a number of windowpanes.
+The most important is the Transcript pane - this is where you enter commands1 to drive the simulator.
 The wave pane is where results are displayed as waveforms.
 You are recommended to un-dock this pane as shown below so that it is in a separate window and spans the whole width of your monitor.
 Finally, there is the object pane, which shows all the signals (objects) of your design.